Gassandrid/crdg.xyz/content/Tutorials/Guide to Beekeeping.md

 Whenever a **Beehive** is created, all the bees inside will do the following:
 - Fly towards a randomly chosen [[Planter]] (that has a Seed planted inside)
 - Once they reach the plant, stay inside of it for a few seconds.
+- Goes to any adjacent plant near it then stays inside it for a few seconds.
-- Once the few seconds have elapsed, the bees inside will go back inside the hive, selects a random cell and fills it with honey, and the cycle repeats.
+- Once the few seconds have elapsed, the bees will go back inside the hive, selects a random cell and fills it with honey, and the cycle repeats.
 However, there are some specific rules to this.
 	- The amount of bees able to go on a specific tree depends on the size.
 For example, a small banana tree would only get one bee but a bigger banana tree would be able to get multiple bees on it due to the amount of leaves in the tree.
 		-  This means that bottlenecking is possible between [Planters](Planter) and **Honeycombs**.